luizlacerdam/team5-backend/README.md

-# 24F Group Project Backend - Merge Conflict Mafia
+# Team 5 Group Project Backend

 Welcome to the **Merge Conflict Mafia Backend**!
 This project is built using **Node.js** and **Express**, providing a RESTful API for user and ticket management.
 Below you will find all the instructions to clone, install, and run the project, as well as the available API routes.